roroark/DSB/readme.md

 </ul>

 <p><b>Note:</b> At no point has the assumption been made that the board is a rectangle.
 This automatically accommodates non-playable cells.</p>
+<p><b>Trivia:</b> Hanabi is Japanese for 'Fireworks'.
+The algorithm has been named so because it traces a firework-with-8-arms shape at each cell.
+Should I have called it Octopus?
+Or Tako?</p>